-3 The National Planning Policy Framework (2018), paragraph 186 have followed the line of Union Street5 securing the natural advantage offered by the slightly higher ground at this point.
-Olney and its market place appear to be more planned and positioned at a bridging point over the Great Ouse.
+The three towns in existence at this time, Newport Pagnell, Olney and Stony Stratford all have different reasons behind their origins but share some common features.
+Newport Pagnell may have had its origins in Saxon times as a defensive point at the confluence of the Ouzel and the Great Ouse.
+A defensive wall may have followed the line of Union Street5 securing the natural advantage offered by the slightly higher ground at this point.
+Olney and its marketplace appear to be more planned and positioned at a bridging point over the Great Ouse.
 Stony Stratford's origins are linked to the line of Watling Street and the bridging point to the northwest.
 The town's later function as a staging post on Watling Street, and indeed being the northern terminus of the section that ran between Stony Stratford to Hockliffe, the first operated by a turnpike trust, led to a lengthy period of prosperity and consolidation in the town.
 The original market was probably at the north end of the High Street where it broadens close to the site of the Eleanor Cross.
-The creation of the existing market place at a more convenient location on the west (Calverton) side of the road behind St Giles church suggest post medieval planning, the main clue being its intrusion over a series of older burgage plots.
+The creation of the existing marketplace at a more convenient location on the west (Calverton) side of the road behind St Giles church suggests post medieval planning, the main clue being its intrusion over a series of older burgage plots.
 Wealth generated by turnpike traffic gave rise to the imposing coaching inns that populate High Street.
 All three towns share a layout of a main street lined with narrow burgage plots and back lanes.
 This arrangement is indicative of an element of planning early in the development of each town.